-Device calibration includes an automatic tuning sequence, which moves the valve in both directions.
-This sequence enables reliable identification of the three parameters p_0 , p_f , and k_s of Eq.
-1. Note that for valve opening values between the extreme values (fully open/close), Eq.
+The parameters of Eq.
+1 are identified during device calibration.
+Device calibration includes an automatic tuning sequence.
+This tuning sequence moves valve in both directions, which enables identification of the three parameters p_0 , p_i , and k_s of Eq.
+1. Note that for valve opening values other than extreme values (fully open/close), Eq.
 1 is linear in the parameters.